-Next we list some facts about these materials of the group IV:

-- Carbon has an energy gap of around 5.5eV in the diamond structure.
+List of some facts about these materials of the group IV and compounds combining group III and V: - Carbon has an energy gap of around 5.5eV in the diamond structure.
 Thus, in this configuration it is not a semiconductor but an insulator.
-The large energy gap causes the transparency of diamond in the visible range (1.5-3.5eV), as the electromagnetic energy in this range cannot be absorbed by the electrons. - The energy gap of silicon is 1.12eV and thus much smaller; furthermore, it is indirect. - Germanium has an indirect gap of 0.67eV. - GaAs has a direct energy gap of 1.43eV.
+The large energy gap causes the transparency of diamond in the visible range (1.5 3.5eV), as the electromagnetic energy in this range cannot be absorbed by the electrons. - The energy gap of silicon is 1.12eV and thus much smaller; furthermore, it is indirect. - Germanium has an indirect gap of 0.67eV. - GaAs and GaN have a direct energy gap of 1.43eV and 3.5eV, respectively.